Mia Gregerson

-Mia Su-Ling Gregerson-Dahle (born December 19, 1972) is an American politician serving as a member of the Washington House of Representatives from the 33rd Legislative District.
+Mia Su-Ling Gregerson-Dahle (born December 19, 1972) is an American politician.
+A Democrat, Gregerson has served as a member of the Washington House of Representatives from the 33rd Legislative District since 2013.
+She served on the SeaTac city council from 2008 to 2016.

+Early life and education

+Gregerson was born in Taiwan.
+She was adopted by a United States Air Force couple and moved to the United States.
+She attended Highline Community College and the University of Washington, earning a degree in history.
+Professionally, Gregerson has worked as a surgical assistant and as a business manager in the dental industry.

 Career

+SeaTac city council

-In 2007 Gregerson was elected to the SeaTac City Council.
-In 2011, Gregerson held onto her seat on the council by a 31 vote margin against Republican Erin Sitterley.
+In 2007, Gregerson was elected to the SeaTac city council.
+In 2011, Gregerson held onto her seat on the council by a 31-vote margin against Republican Erin Sitterley.